-- A. Household Living: Includes residential dwelling units occupied by individual households.
-For renter-occupied dwellings, tenancy is arranged on a month-to-month or longer basis.
+- (1) Household Living.
+Includes residential dwelling units occupied by individual households.
+For renter-occupied dwellings, tenancy is arranged for 29 consecutive days or longer basis.
 Uses where tenancy may be arranged for shorter periods of time are not considered residential; they are considered a form of lodging or camping.
-Household living uses include the following types of uses: - 1.
-Single-family use: The use of a dwelling unit designed for, converted to or occupied by one family, located on one lot, and not attached to another dwelling unit. - 2.
-Two-family use: The use of a dwelling designed or altered to provide two attached dwelling units for two separate families, including two-flats, duplexes, and two-unit condominium buildings.
-In the case of duplexes, the two dwelling units may or may not be located on separate lots. - 3.
-Preexisting residence: A specific subset of either a single-family use or two-family use that has all of the following characteristics: - a.
-Was legally established before January 1, 2014; or is a replacement for any such residence, if located within 100 feet or on another site on the same parcel if approved by the Planning and Zoning Committee. - b.
-Is located within the A-1 or AO-1 zoning district. - 4.
-Multiple-family use: The use of a dwelling designed or altered to provide three or more attached dwelling units, with each dwelling unit occupied by a separate family, including townhouses, rowhouses, multi-unit condominium and apartment buildings, and garden apartments. - 5.
-Manufactured home park or mobile home park: A parcel of land or subdivision used for the placement of two or more mobile homes and/or manufactured homes.
-Manufactured home developments and subdivisions shall not be included under this land use category where all manufactured homes meet all standards that are applicable to all single-family uses in this chapter. - 6.
-Family day care home (4 8 children): A use within an occupied dwelling in which a qualified person or persons provide child care for four to eight children.
-The care of fewer than four children is not subject to any regulations of this Chapter.
+Household living uses include the following types of uses: - (a) Single-family use.
+The use of a dwelling unit designed for, converted to or occupied by one family, located on one lot, and not attached to another dwelling unit. - (b) Two-family use.
+The use of a dwelling designed or altered to provide two attached dwelling units for two separate families, including two-flats, duplexes, and two-unit condominium buildings.
+In the case of duplexes, the two dwelling units may or may not be located on separate lots. - (c) Preexisting residence.
+A specific subset of either a single-family use or two-family use that has all of the following characteristics: - 1.
+Was legally established before January 1, 2014; or is a replacement for any such residence, if located within 200 feet or on another site on the same parcel if approved by the Planning and Zoning Committee. - 2.
+Is located within the A-1 or AO-1 zoning district. - (d) Multiple-family use.
+The use of a dwelling designed or altered to provide three or

+- more attached or detached dwelling units on one lot, with each dwelling unit occupied by a separate family, including townhouses, rowhouses, multi-unit condominium and apartment buildings, and garden apartments. - (e) Manufactured home park or mobile home park.
+A parcel of land or subdivision used for the placement of two or more mobile homes and/or manufactured homes.
+Manufactured home developments and subdivisions shall not be included under this land use category where all manufactured homes meet all standards that are applicable to all single-family uses in this chapter. - (f) Family day care home (4 8 children).
+A use within an occupied dwelling in which a qualified person or persons provide child care for four to eight children.
+The care of fewer than four children is not subject to any regulations of this chapter.
 Family day care homes are also regulated under Wisconsin Statutes.
-In the A-1 District this use is only allowed in preexisting residences.

-- 7. Intermediate day care home (9 15 children): A use within an occupied dwelling in which a qualified person or persons provide child care for nine to fifteen children.
+In the A-1 District this use is only allowed in preexisting residences. - (g) Intermediate day care home (9 15 children).
+A use within an occupied dwelling in which a qualified person or persons provide child care for nine to fifteen children.
 Intermediate day care homes are also regulated under Wisconsin Statutes.
-In the A-1 District this use is only allowed in preexisting residences. - B. Group Living: Includes residential dwellings not occupied by households typically providing communal kitchen or dining facilities.
-Examples of group living uses include but are not limited to group homes, fraternities, sororities, convents, monasteries, nursing homes, convalescent homes, rehabilitation centers, assisted living facilities, congregate care facilities, retirement communities, and the following. - 1.
-Community living arrangement: Includes all facilities provided for in Wisconsin Statutes 46.03(22) and 48.743(1), 48.02(6), 48.02(17q), and 50.01(1)(a) or (b), including child welfare agencies, group homes for children or adults, and community based residential facilities; along with adult family homes.
+In the A-1 District this use is only allowed in preexisting residences. - (2) Group Living.
+Includes residential dwellings not occupied by households typically providing communal kitchen or dining facilities.
+Examples of group living uses include but are not limited to boarding houses, group homes, fraternities, sororities, convents, monasteries, nursing homes, convalescent homes, rehabilitation centers, assisted living facilities, congregate care facilities, retirement communities, and similar group living arrangements not otherwise included as a separate land use in this chapter. - (3) Community living arrangement.
+Includes all facilities provided for in Wis.
+Stats. §§ 46.03(22), 48.743(1), 48.02, 48.02(17q), and 50.01(1)(a) or (b), including child welfare agencies, group homes for children or adults, and community based residential facilities; along with adult family homes.
 Community living arrangement facilities are regulated depending upon their capacity as provided for in Wisconsin Statutes.
-In the A-1 District this use is only allowed in preexisting residences. - 2.
-Boarding house: Any residential use renting rooms that do not contain private bathroom facilities (with the exception of approved bed and breakfast facilities, which are regulated separately). - 3.
-Other group living facility: Includes group homes, convents, monasteries, nursing homes, convalescent homes, rehabilitation centers, assisted living facilities, congregate care facilities, and similar group living arrangements not otherwise included as a separate land use in this chapter.
+In the A-1 District this use is only allowed in preexisting residences.

-16-155-040 CIVIC AND INSTITUTIONAL USE GROUP
+SEC.
+12.155.04 CIVIC AND INSTITUTIONAL USE GROUP